ashleydavis/photosphere/electron/README.md

 npm run start:dev
 ```

+This command also starts the dev server.

 ## Run from the static web page

-If you built the Electron frontend to a static webage, start the Electron app like this:
+To build the Electron frontend to a static web page, start the Electron app like this:

 ```bash
 npm start
 ```

+This command also builds the static version of the web page.